Machine Learning For Dummies - Luca Massaron - E-Book

 IN THIS PART …

-Understanding the role of statistics in machine learning
+Understanding the role of statistics in machine learning.

 Chapter 1

-Getting the Real Story about AI
+Getting the Real Story About AI

 IN THIS CHAPTER

-Seeing the dream; getting beyond the hype of artificial intelligence (AI)
+Getting beyond the hype of artificial intelligence (AI)

-Comparing AI to machine learning
+Distinguishing AI from machine learning

 Delineating where engineering ends and art begins

-Moving beyond the Hype
+Moving Beyond the Hype

-You may also have heard machine learning and AI used interchangeably.
-AI includes machine learning, but machine learning doesn’t fully define AI.
-This chapter helps you understand the relationship between machine learning and AI so that you can better understand how this book helps you move into a technology that used to appear only within the confines of science fiction novels.
+You may have also heard more about AI than machine learning.
+AI is currently receiving the lion’s share of attention, but in the form of genAI.
+As a discipline, AI includes both machine learning and genAI.
+This chapter helps you understand the relationship between machine learning and AI so that you can better understand how this book enables you to move into a technology that used to appear only within the confines of science fiction novels and films.

 Dreaming of Electric Sheep